 OakDOT's priority projects for this program are listed below.
-Ongoing, existing projects scored in previous CIPs are listed below with updated phases and descriptions.
-New projects include a score below reflective of the community's input into this budget process; for project submissions that were evaluated this CIP cycle, OakDOT recommended a cutoff score of 55 out of 100.
-This cutoff score (which varies between CIP cycles) meets the following criteria:
+Ongoing, existing projects scored in previous CIPs are included below with updated phases and descriptions.
+New projects include a score reflective of the community's input into this budget process.
+For more information and answers to frequently asked questions (FAQs) about the City's CIP scoring process, • please click here.